String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: The analytic structure of worldsheet correlators

 The existence of this intersection \eqref{location singularities} follows directly from the definition of $X_I$, see eq.~\eqref{XI-4ptf}.
-In fact, using the projectivised version of the hypersurfaces as described in footnote~\ref{footnote:projectivization}, all terms in $X_I$ vanish because either $u_i=0$ or $y_i=0$ for every $i$, except for a single term that vanishes because $P_{\boldsymbol{w}+\boldsymbol \varepsilon}(x;z)=0$.
+In fact, using the projectivised version of the hypersurfaces as described below eq.\ \eqref{XX-identity}, all terms in $X_I$ vanish because either $u_i=0$ or $y_i=0$ for every $i$, except for a single term that vanishes because $P_{\boldsymbol{w}+\boldsymbol \varepsilon}(x;z)=0$.
 The non-trivial statement is that these are the only types of exceptional intersections.
 We have checked this claim extensively in \texttt{Mathematica}.

 We should also mention that this discussion (and many related ones in this paper) is very similar to the standard Landau analysis in quantum field theory \cite{Landau:1959fi}.
 There one asks the similar question, namely given all the singularities of a loop integrand, how does one determine the singularities in the remaining scattering amplitude?